 Oh, how the mighty come crashing down, right?

-My son’s accident has been a wake up call for all of us.
+My son’s night time car accident has been a wake up call for all of us.

 He’s learned that one false move behind the wheel could have devastating consequences.
 This experience has also been a reminder to leave extra time when heading home from a friend’s house late at night so he doesn’t have to rush.
 And we’ve made sure he knows we will never punish him for being a few minutes late, because we want him to arrive safe and sound.